ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 # Motivation
 I am somehow fascinated when I experience well built plugin architecture software in real life.

 On the other hand, it is nothing unusual nowadays, examples are ranging from IDEs and editors (VSCode is the shining example), thorugh o(O)ffice suites, CRMs, ERPs, SCADA systems, up to BI tools like PowerBI, and you would find hundreds of others.

 And frankly I was always admiring architects and developers who were able to not only implement such a systems, but also to keep safety and quality in place for many years.
 Plugin architectures are no exception to any technology, however with .NET it was always a bit of struggle especially on web side of things.
 I believe it is because of fact that most .NET web technologies up to date were not coherent in terms on backed and frontend code.
-The closest to ideal is React/Angular frontend + .NET backed, but it still has some drawbacks.
+The closest to ideal is React/Angular frontend + .NET backend, but it still has some drawbacks.

 First of all, even if using TypeScript with React, generally it generates package which is loosely coupled with its backend counterpart.
 Not talking about NPM package hell, which we all have experienced for sure.
 Non coherent packaging can be sorted out using other packaging techniques or completely omitting backend part.
 Which is definitely valid strategy, even though I'm not fan of serverless web apps.